shaloo/docs.arcana/docs/faq/faq-gen.md

 ??? an-faq "How do I enable the Web2-like social login experience in a Web3 app to onboard users?"

-      First, register the app with the Arcana Network.
-Next, configure one or more authentication providers for onboarding app users by configuring the **Social Auth** settings using the {{config.extra.arcana.dashboard_name}}.
-Then integrate the app with the {{config.extra.arcana.sdk_name}} and add code to onboard users.
+      1. Register the app with the Arcana Network.

+      2. Configure one or more authentication providers for onboarding app users by configuring the **Social Auth** settings using the {{config.extra.arcana.dashboard_name}}.

+      3. Integrate the app with the {{config.extra.arcana.sdk_name}} and add code to onboard users.
 For example, see [[google-social-auth|how to onboard users via Google]].

 ??? an-faq "Is there a passwordless login option to onboard the users?"